wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.1.35 =
+* Bug Fix - Depending on server settings, some users were getting a DB error when adding something to cart based on empty string instead of 0 for donation price.
+This is corrected.
 = 1.1.34 =
 * Bug Fix - The country drop down box on the checkout page was not selecting the correct value from the account.
 * Bug Fix - VAT Rate on 3D Secure and PayPal was incorrect.